Governance and Structure

-The AOFM is structured into four broad functions consistent with financial industry practice.
-Activities in portfolio strategy, global market research, funding execution, and investor engagement, together form the ‘front office’ (Funding, Markets and Strategy).
+The AOFM is structured into broad functions consistent with financial industry practice.
+Activities in portfolio strategy, global market research, funding execution, investment programs and investor engagement, together form the ‘front office’ (Funding, Markets and Strategy).

 A ‘middle office’ (Enterprise Risk and Assurance, and Performance Reporting) comprises enterprise risk management, assurance (including audit), portfolio monitoring and operating and recording systems.

-Corporate development comprises governance, corporate-related functions and support to the Chief Executive.
-Advice on workforce planning and the broader APS employment framework are provided directly to the Chief Executive by HR Development.
+Advice on workforce planning and the broader APS employment framework are provided directly to the Chief Executive by People Advisory (HR Development).

 Funding, Markets and Strategy

 (1) Funding and Liquidity, which is responsible for planning and conducting tenders and syndications.
 This group also manages the Australian Government’s day-to-day cash requirements;